scoulomb/soapui-docker/presentation.md

 <!--
 - private repo contains what is private in this repo (private)
-- [kubernetes_integration_example](./kubernetes_integration_example/Dockerfile) has no user guide, it is a dev tuto) -->
+- [kubernetes_integration_example](./kubernetes_integration_example/Dockerfile) has no user guide, it is a dev tuto)
+- Later this can also be reference from DNS (glue record to custom DNS)
+- did not use mail redirection for robot.deploy but could have -->

 ## Presentation